AUA Summit - What is Epispadias?

 More Information

-Babies with epispadias are most often healthy and fine.
+Babies with epispadias are most often healthy.
 Other than the problems with the genitourinary system and the pelvic bones, other organ systems tend to work well.
 Because of this, these children don't need a lot of diagnostic tests (such as X-rays and CT scans).
 If a baby is born with the more severe forms, they are at a higher risk for other defects, like enlarged ureters or vesicoureteral reflux.

 Boys with penopubic epispadias or the exstrophy-epispadias complex may be infertile.
 In normal young men, the bladder neck is closed when sperm moves from the testicles to the urethra during ejaculation.
-In some men with this birth defect, the bladder neck may not close completely during ejaculation.
+In some men with this birth defect, the bladder neck may not close fully during ejaculation.
 This allows the sperm to move backwards into the bladder (retrograde ejaculation).
 This may cause problems when a couple is trying to have children.
 Some of these men may have poor sperm quality.
 Also, bending and a short, stubby penis can make it hard to have intercourse.
 Often, surgical repair can reduce these problems.

 Females with epispadias usually aren't at risk for infertility, since their internal organs are normal.